madebits/madebits.github.io/r/cpp-aes-tool.md

 * Binaries for Windows and Linux.
 * AES 128, 192, 256 bit in CBC mode.

-Key generation based on PBKDF1 (PKCS #5 v1.5) with SHA256.
+Key generation based on PBKDF1 (PKCS #5 v1.5) or PBKDF2 with SHA256.
 AES (FIPS 197), SHA256 (FIPS 180-2) implementations are from http://xyssl.org/.

 ##Usage